touraye/under-doz/101-programming/L101-the-way-we-program.md

 Before embarking on our journey into the world of programming, it is essential to have a solid understanding of computers.
 As we all know, a computer is an electronic device that manipulates information provided to it and produces a desired outcome.
 It is beneficial to comprehend how a computer manipulates information, especially for a computer science student.

 ### Natural And Formal Languages

-Natural Languages: These are languages people use to communicate among themselves.
+**Natural Languages:** These are languages people use to communicate among themselves.
 These kind of a languages evolve naturally though people might contribute to the betterment of the these language, but either it's creation.

-Formal Language: These are languages people have created for a specific purposes.
-These kind of languages are Mathematic language and programming languages.
+**Formal Language:** These are languages people have created for a specific purposes.
+These kind of languages are Mathematic language and Programming languages.

-For our interest we will consider a programming language.
+For our interest we will consider Programming languages.
 Formal Languages have these key components; token, syntax, and parsing.

 In programming languages, a **token** is a basic building block that represents a single element of the source code.
 Common types of tokens include keywords, identifiers, literals, operators, and punctuation symbols.
-You will see more later in the course
+You will see more later in the course.

 Each of these elements is a token, and they collectively form the syntax of a programming language.